A Remarkable Renewal

 December 8, 2002

-Portland wins its first NCAA women’s championship, 2-1 over Santa Clara in overtime in Austin, and a couple former Washington are part of the celebration.
+Portland wins its first NCAA women’s championship, 2-1 over Santa Clara in overtime in Austin, and a couple Washingtonians are part of the celebration.
 Seattle’s Jennifer Bosa is a reserve for the Pilots while Wynne McIntosh serves as an assistant coach.
 Portland coach Clive Charles had begun coaching women while with FC Seattle Cozars in 1988.

 WSU Wins, Nears NCAA Berth